If you need a translation, it’s best to avoid these nine pitfalls. Otherwise, your turnover and profits may fall instead of rise.

 (3) Not using a native speaker

 No matter how well you may know a foreign language, you never know it as well as a native speaker.
 So it is logical to use a native speaker for your translations.
-This is yet another reason why you should not use a collaborator who happens to have studied a foreign language.
+This is yet another reason why you should not use a colleague who happens to have studied a foreign language.

-If you use a professional translator or a serious translation agency, you can essentially trust that they will use only native speakers.
+If you use a professional translator or a serious translation agency, you can trust that they will use only native speakers.

 (4) Not having a revision done